How to Choose the Best Window Treatments

 Double Check Your Drapes

-While drapes can add elegant drama to a room, they can require more maintenance than your shades.
+While drapes can add elegant drama to a room, they can require more attention than your shades.
 Unlike your shades, which have a fixed place, hanging your drapes too low can throw off the entire look and feel of your room.
 According to Ogilvie, it's important to place your drapes at least six inches above the top of your window trim.

 "If space allows, hang drapes even higher up—just below the ceiling—to create the visual illusion of taller ceilings and a larger room," she adds.